 Current Assets to Include

 We verify receivables are collectible and recommend removing obsolete inventory before closing.
 Prepaids that fund near‑term operations stay in scope.
+For a deeper dive on this topic, see our guide on contingent liabilities that can sink MA deals.

 Managing Current Liabilities